 Creating empowered thinkers.

 That's been my goal as a teacher and mentor.
-Along the way, I've been lucky to have wonderful students, who have never failed to surprise and inspire.
+Along the way, I've been lucky to have fantastic students who have surprised and inspired.

 My courses are designed to cultivate skills –

 the skills that are used by actual scientists.

 I do this with a suite of ‘active learning’ techniques that are known to improve understanding, increase engagement, and support the most at-risk students.

 Learning is most effective and inspiring when it

 focuses on both the forest and the trees.

 My students get experience with the nitty-gritty details of science.
 But they also engage with the grandest puzzles.
 How could we, as limited cognitive beings, possibly have access to the unobservable entities of mathematics, quantum physics, and religion?
 How do individual biases relate to systematic racism?
 Can new technologies make us smarter?